survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 That said the current solution isn't ideal.
 There's a fair amount of complexity.
 Especially having to track relations is a little painful.
 One way to deal with this problem would be to drop `notes` array from `Lane` level and inverse the relation.
 This means a `Note` would have to know into which `Lane` it belongs.
 It would also have to know its position.
 In our current solution position is given by the location in `notes` array.

 This change would push our problems elsewhere.
 We would still have to resolve which `Notes` belong to a `Lane`.
-In addition we would have to resolve their order.
+In addition, we would have to resolve their order.
 Ordering operations would become harder to pull off and integrating with a backend would become more challenging due to the mapping.
 On the plus side by pushing references to `Note` level we could drop those `attach` and `detach` bits from `LaneStore` and simplify reference handling somewhat.

 We could also consider modeling `NoteStores` as individual instances so that each `Lane` would be associated with a `NoteStore` of its own.
 Again, the problem with relations would disappear.
 We would still have to manage these stores, though.
 This would tie `NoteStores` to components tightly and it goes against the basic principles of Flux.
 It is considered a Flux anti-pattern.